Introducing the founder of Open Door Stoke on Trent, Vanessa Renshaw who answered a calling to feed the homeless and vulnerable of Stoke on Trent.

 Our two drop in sessions are:

-Tuesday - The Salvation Army, Bridge street Newcastle under Lyme
+Tuesday and Thursday - The Salvation Army, Bridge Street Newcastle under Lyme

 Christ Church in Cobridge Stoke on Trent on a Friday morning.